django-cms/django-cms-mgmt/work contribution/work groups.md

 - Discourse Forum
 - weekly calls

-Working Groups should attend the Technical Committee meeting once a month and report on the status of their tasks.
+Workgroups should attend the Technical Committee meeting once a month and report on the status of their tasks.

-## How do I join a work group?
+## How do I join a workgroup?

 Very simple.
-Check out the work group list and choose a topic you want to work on by adding your name to the volunteer column.
-Contact Nicolai (nicolai@django-cms.org), our Community Manager, and he will guide you through the process and get you in touch with the work group.
+Check out the workgroup list and choose a topic you want to work on by adding your name to the volunteer column.
+Contact Nicolai (nicolai@django-cms.org), our Community Manager, and he will guide you through the process and get you in touch with the workgroup.

-## Overview of active work groups
+## Overview of active workgroups

 See [here](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)

-Do you have questions about work contribution  or work groups, feel free to contact Nicolai via nicolai@django-cms.org
+Do you have questions about work contribution  or workgroups, feel free to contact Nicolai via nicolai@django-cms.org